Not sure where to start?

 Tina believes technology has the ability to make the world a better place.
 Ask her to name her favorite thing about her underdog city, she’ll tell you: “I see smart people everywhere, willing, wanting and ready to roll up their sleeves and make a difference.”
 Tina facilitates workshops that empower women and underrepresented groups to celebrate their achievements in the workplace and beyond.
 When Tina isn’t working, you can find her cycling, hiking, or picnicking with family, friends, and her dog.
 Tina Robertson holds an AA degree from Los Rios Community College and a Bachelor of Liberal Arts degree from Harvard University.

-As the VP of Human Resources, Janelle Sanders oversees Bitwise Industries’ Human Resources department, handling everything from onboarding new hires to everyday administrative tasks.
+As the Senior Vice President of Human Resources, Janelle Sanders oversees the entire Human Resources department at Bitwise Industries, handling guidance and oversight on everything from onboarding new hires to everyday administrative tasks.
 Janelle’s goal is to ensure every single Bitwise team member feels a sense of belonging from the minute they join our team—and through every step along the way during their entire time with us.

-The Bitwise employee experience is a unique one, and Janelle works with her team to make sure that “feels-like-home” culture is preserved while also propelling the company forward to new places and people.
+Before a career in Human Resources found her, Janelle lived in Nashville, Tennessee with dreams of being a songwriter, so she knows a thing or two about the importance of being in harmony.
+The Bitwise employee experience is a unique one, and Janelle works with her team to make sure that each individual employee feels at home in their respective departments, while also propelling the company forward to new places and people.
 When she’s not working, Janelle enjoys baking with her kids, playing board games with her family, and her new hobby of gardening!

 Kennan Scott is in charge of adapting the Bitwise ecosystem to fit Oakland’s authentic DNA.
 This includes training, apprenticeships, and jobs in software design, sales and more.
 Previously, looking to empower a new generation of black and brown engineers, Kennan launched the West Oakland MS Engineering and computer science department and supported curricular and professional development for teachers, in addition to being a founder of CODEd Academy, a proposed interdisciplinary computer science school in Oakland, which is focused on connecting students of color to technology-related jobs in the Bay Area.